John Singleton, maker of ‘Boyz N the Hood,’ dies at 51

 “Drugs devastated a generation.
 It gave me something to write about, but I had to survive it first,” Singleton told the Guardian in 2017.
 “It made me a very angry young man.
 I didn’t understand why I was so angry, but I wasn’t someone who took my anger and applied it inward.
 I turned it into being a storyteller.
 I was on a kamikaze mission to really tell stories from my perspective — an authentic black perspective.”

 Singleton was married twice, and had five children.
-Besides his career in movies, Singleton also directed the video for Michael Jackson’s “Remember the Time,” which included Eddie Murphy and Magic Johnson.
+Besides his career in movies, Singleton also directed the memorable, Egyptian-themed video for Michael Jackson’s “Remember the Time,” which included Eddie Murphy and Magic Johnson.
 He cast hip-hop artists and other musicians in many of his films, including Ice Cube in “Boyz N the Hood,” Janet Jackson and Shakur in “Poetic Justice” and Tyrese Gibson in “Baby Boy.”

 Singleton’s early success didn’t shield him from creative conflicts or frustration with Hollywood studios.
 He blamed the commercial failure of “Rosewood” on lack of support from Warner Bros.
-He fought with producer Scott Rudin during the making of “Shaft” and was furious when Rudin brought in Richard Price to revise the script.
+He fought with producer Scott Rudin during the making of “Shaft” and was furious when Rudin brought in author/screenwriter Richard Price to revise the script.
 He had planned to direct a biopic about Shakur, but quit after clashing with Morgan Creek Productions.
 In 2014, he chastised the industry for “refusing to let African-Americans direct black-themed films,” but Singleton was pleased in recent years by the emergence of Ava DuVernay, Barry Jenkins, Jordan Peele and others.

 “There are these stacks of (films by non-black filmmakers) where black people have had to say, ‘OK, at least they tried,'” he told The Hollywood Reporter in 2018, adding that now blacks were making the films themselves.
 “What’s interesting when you see ‘Black Panther’ is you realize it couldn’t have been directed by anybody else but Ryan Coogler.
 It’s a great adventure movie and it works on all those different levels as entertainment, but it has this kind of cultural through-line that is so specific that it makes it universal.”